 Several factors determine the best treatment.
-There are the usual surgical factors: health, willingness for surgery, etc. There are also factors specific to root tear treatment.
-The presence of knee arthritis, quality of the meniscal tissue, and the patient’s ability or desire to comply with a postop repair regimen (no or limited weight-bearing on the surgical leg x 4-6 weeks) are some of the more important considerations.
+There are the usual surgical ones: health, willingness for surgery, etc. There are also others specific to root tear treatment.
+The presence of knee arthritis, quality of the meniscal tissue, and the patient’s ability or desire to comply with a postop repair regimen (no or limited weight-bearing on the surgical leg x 4-6 weeks) are some of the more critical considerations.

 There are two reasons for surgery: 1) Reduce or eliminate pain, and 2) Prevent arthritis.
-Repairs of meniscal tears in general, and root tears specifically, are performed to not only end the symptoms but also to prevent the development of osteoarthritis.
-Since the progression of existing arthritis cannot be slowed or reversed, if you already have significant knee arthritis, there is no reason to repair your root tear – the risks outweigh any potential benefits.
-Now, if there is mild arthritis or arthritis in a location distant from the injury, a repair may be considered.
-If there is no arthritis in your knee and you are able and willing to follow the postoperative restrictions and recovery timeline, a repair of the tear is often the preferred option.
+Meniscal repairs in general and root tears specifically are performed to not only end the symptoms but also to prevent the development of osteoarthritis.
+We are unable to reverse or slow down the progression of arthritis once it exists.
+So, if you already have significant knee arthritis, there is no reason to repair your root tear.
+However, if there is mild arthritis or arthritis in a location distant from the injury, a repair may be considered.
+If no arthritis exists and you are able and willing to follow the postoperative restrictions and recovery timeline, a repair of the tear is often the preferred option.

 What about trimming the torn piece?

-Although this may provide short-term relief of your pain and swelling, because of the unique nature of these types of tears – a complete tear renders the meniscus nonfunctional – the long-term results differ from other types of meniscal tears treated this way.
+Trimming the meniscus may provide some short-term relief of your pain and swelling. however because a root tear renders the meniscus nonfunctional, the long-term results differ from other types of meniscal tears treated this same way.